rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240226_New York Times Podcasts.md

 *  for himself and his family.
 *  Today's episode was produced by Eric Krupke, Alex Stern, Sydney Harper, and Mary Wilson.
 *  It was edited by Patricia Willens, fact-checked by Will Peischel, contains original music
-*  by Mary Lozano, Diane Wong, and Dan Powell, and was engineered by Alyssa Moxley.
+*  by Marian Lozano, Diane Wong, and Dan Powell, and was engineered by Alyssa Moxley.
-*  Our theme music is by Jim Brunberg and Ben Lansferk of Wonderly.
+*  Our theme music is by Jim Brunberg and Ben Landsberg of Wonderly.
 *  That's it for the Daily.
 *  I'm Michael Bobarro.
 *  See you tomorrow.